CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ### `set_admin_fee`
 !!! description "`AMM.set_admin_fee(fee: uint256):`"

     Function to set the admin fee of the AMM.

+    Emits event: `SetAdminFee`

+    !!!note
         This function is only callable by the admin of the contract.

-    Emits: <mark style="background-color: #FFD580; color: black">SetAdminFee event</mark>

     | Input      | Type   | Description |
     | ----------- | -------| ----|